 Step 1 – Create Roles in Power BI Desktop

 You need to Create Roles in Power BI Desktop, the same way you would do this for Row-Level security.
-Under Modeling (1), select Manage Roles (2), then Create (3) your rolls.
-Finally, click Save; this will set up your roles on the model and gets you ready for the next step.
+Under Modeling (1), select Manage Roles (2), then Create (3) your roles.
+Finally, click Save; this will set up your roles on the model and prepare you for the next step.

-Remember, we only create the roles at this point, and we will use the Tabular Editor to continue the setup, so there is no need for the Dax Expression (5).
+Remember, we only create the roles at this point and will use the Tabular Editor to continue the setup, so there is no need for the Dax Expression (5).

 Step 2 – Using Tabular Editor to create Security.

 Tabular Editor can be reached on the External Tools ribbon.
-If you don’t see the Tabular Editor button, install the program from Github Repo, tabulareditor.github.io.
-Tabular Editor will connect to your model here in Power BI Desktop as soon as it is opened from the toolbar.
+If you don’t see the Tabular Editor button, install the program from the website, Tabular Editor 3 Tabular Editor will connect to your model here in Power BI Desktop as soon as it is opened from the toolbar.
 (Note: Tabular editor also has a best practice editor.)

 Once you have finished setting it up, Click Save (1) to write your modifications to the model.
 However, there is a validity check on saving.